 Dallas Farmers Market

 Want to treat the kiddos to a yummy meal and teach them about the source of their food?
-At the Dallas Farmers Market, there are multiple food stalls to choose from, though we particularly adore Mudhen Meat and Greens.
-Recently named the “Best Farm-to-Table Restaurant in Dallas” by Food Network, Mudhen has a light, healthy, locally-sourced menu—think veggie flatbreads, greens, grains, spring rolls, and sandwiches.
+At the Dallas Farmers Market, there are multiple food stalls to choose from and it's open 7 days a week.
+Recently named the “Best Farm-to-Table Restaurant in Dallas” by Food Network, Mudhen has a light, healthy, locally-sourced menu with European influence—think veggie flatbreads, greens, grains, spring rolls, and sandwiches.
 The “Young Coots” menu has a hot dog on brioche, a mini-burger (both of which are served with vegetable sticks), a chicken plate, and a vegetable plate with sweet potato mash, cauliflower rice, and broccolini.

 The Lot, a beloved beer-garden eatery in the heart of East Dallas, is just as known for its sprawling children’s playground as it is for its adult playground (the beer garden and patio area).
 Plus, the kids’ menu here has more options than most, including a mini-burger, cheese quesadillas, and bowtie pasta with butter, while the regular lunch menu features tasty sandwiches, burgers, salads, and tacos.